mongodb/docs/source/includes/collections/behavior-capped-collections.rst

 during sync:

 - There is no maximum number of documents.
-- The maximum document size is 1PB.
+- The maximum collection size is 1PB.

 ``mongosync`` restores the original values for maximum number of documents and maximum document size during commit.